KeadoElijahKing/KeadoElijahKing.github.io/_pages/firstyr-first-level.md

 {% include gallery id="gallery_assets" layout="third" thumb_height="180px" %}
 The first image shows the boat that was on the water, this image however shows the boat fully textured.
 The second image is of the players spaceship, textured with a red and black metallic texture.
 The final image is of a house, this is where a mission takes place.
 {% include gallery id="gallery_wall" layout="third" thumb_height="180px" %}
 These images are of the castle walls surroundng the city.
 The first image is of the Castle Gates, it has pillars on each side, a checkered metal gate and a stone wall.
-The sceond image is of the pillar with a marble texture.
+The second image is of the pillar with a marble texture.
 The final image is of the wall that connects the pillars together.